 If you are a tourist from Canada, the United States, the United Kingdom, Australia and New Zealand, you do not need a visa to enter Japan as long as your stay is within 90 days.

-No certificate of any other inoculation is required.
-However, we do recommend vaccination against hepatitis A and suggest that you check out advice provided by Health Canada and the US CDC.
+No vaccination is required.
+We recommend vaccination against hepatitis A and suggest that you check the websites of Health Canada and/or the US CDC for up-to-date advice in this regard.

 Travel Health